TEMPORARY HOURS & BUSINESS OPERATIONS

 All customers must be seated.
 You can reserve a table inside for any period between 1 to 4 hours.
 We will hold table bookings for 15 minutes before releasing the seats to walk-ins.
 If there are no walk-ins waiting when your table booking expires towards the end of the evening then you’re welcome to carry on using the table.

-We have removed several tables and the ones that are left are arranged so that different groups sit at a distance back to back.
+We have removed several tables and the ones that are left are arranged so that different groups sit back to back.
 Please don’t rearrange the furniture.
 Tables and chairs will be sanitised between uses.
-The maximum group we can seat inside or out is 6 people (when sat indoors this can involve only 1 household/support bubble due to the stricter local lockdown rules that took effect on July 31st).
-No under 18s inside please.
+The maximum group we can seat inside or out is 6 people (when sat indoors this can involve only 1 household/support bubble due to the stricter lockdown restrictions that took effect on July 31st).
+No under 18s inside at this time please.

 We will allow one person at a time upstairs to use the loo.
-Flip the ‘occupied’ sign on your way up and down the stairs.
 One person at a time can queue at the bottom of the stairs.
 The downstairs WC will be locked unless there’s an emergency.
 There’s a detailed cleaning regime in place.
 Toilets will be sanitised regularly and closed briefly at those times.

 We have limited space for queueing outside and we can’t have a crowd gathering out front.
 If you see a line growing outside then make a note to book a table for another time.